jes/notes/msva.md

  * headlight must have dip and main beam mode
  * a single central headlight is acceptable if the vehicle is less than 1.3m wide
  * need rear reflectors and rear number plate light
- * need at least 1 rear-view mirror of some kind, which must provide "adequate" field of view
+ * need at least 1 nearside and 1 offside rear-view mirror, which must provide "adequate" field of view
+ * circular mirrors to have diameter between 94mm and 150mm
+ * non-circular mirrors to be able to contain a 78mm diameter circle and not to exceed 120mm by 200mm
  * speedometer reading mph, illuminated, can't under-read
  * horn
  * no protruding sharp edges etc., must have at least 2.5mm radius within "prescribed zones"